Points of Pride

 - Texas Christian University climbed 25 spots in the 2020 U.S. News & World Report rankings of the top Graduate Schools of Education.

-- The Association of Teacher Educators named the Early Childhood Education-6th Grade program as one of three finalists for the Distinguished Program in Teacher Education Award.
+- The Association of Teacher Educators named the Early Childhood Education-6th Grade program as one of three finalists for the Distinguished Program in Teacher Education Award, for 2019 and 2020.
 The award recognizes teacher education programs that exemplify collaboration between higher education institutions and other education agencies that have direct involvement in the preparation of teachers.

-- Three Alice Neeley Special Education Research and Service (ANSERS) Institute faculty will lead national special education organizations in 2020.
-Institute Director Michael Faggella-Luby is President of the Division for Learning Disabilities; Lindy Crawford is President of the Council for Learning Disabilities; and Endia Lindo is President-Elect for the Division for Culturally and Linguistically Diverse Exceptional Learners.
+- Three Alice Neeley Special Education Research and Service (ANSERS) Institute faculty lead national special education organizations.
+Institute Director Michael Faggella-Luby is President of the Division for Learning Disabilities; Lindy Crawford is President of the Council for Learning Disabilities; and Endia Lindo is President for the Division for Culturally and Linguistically Diverse Exceptional Learners.

 - The College of Education houses The Reading Teacher, published by the International Literacy Association & Wiley, co-edited by Robin Griffith and Jan Lacina through 2021.
 It is the premier practitioner-focused literacy journal in the world.